beasiteri/Redux-project1/README.md

-# Redux-project1
+# Learn react and redux

-This is a Udacity Redux learning mini project.
+This is a Udacity react-redux learning mini project.

 ## Managing State
 We learn techniques to make the state more predictable